bbat2575/MouseHunt/README.md

 A text-based mouse hunting game.

-Note: Before you 'Join the Hunt':
+Before you 'Join the Hunt':
 1. Do the training.
 1. Buy some cheese (Option 3.
 The Cheese Shop).
 1. Attach cheese to your trap (Option 4.
 Change Cheese).